grab/engineering-blog/_posts/2021-08-30-multi-armed-bandit-system-recommendation.md

 *   Dynamic value receiver, or the GrabX variable

-The optimized model traffic distributions are pushed into a dynamic value receiver (or the GrabX variable) that is set in code.
+The optimised model traffic distributions are pushed into a dynamic value receiver (or the GrabX variable) that is set in code.
 The code then uses the latest probability to distribute the traffic to each model.

 Multi-Armed Bandit Optimiser modules
 ------------------------------------